 I had a session with a woman who’s been married and found herself single for the first time in her adult life.
-She expressed feeling ready to try out the waters of online dating and asked me what the number one warning sign to look out for would be.
-Now there are obvious clues like when the opening line is confrontative (I got a scolding once for not texting first) or being sent unwanted nudes ( is there any woman who hasn’t experienced this?).
+She expressed feeling ready to try out the waters of online dating and asked for the number one warning sign would be.
+There are obvious clues like when the opening line is confrontative (I got a scolding once for not texting first) or being sent unwanted nudes ( is there any woman who hasn’t experienced this?).
 However, I’ve spotted similarities among the most unpleasant online interactions I’ve had (so far, knock on wood!).
 The pattern I’m about to describe is a form of twisted courting strategy which at first glance might appear as deep interest or infatuation, when in actuality is a massive red flag not to be glossed over.

 The second version of the rapid “wooing” style (and more alarming) manifests through a leap straight for the deep stuff.
 Imagine chatting with someone and they begin lurking and asking private questions.
 At face value it could be mistaken as “bonding” (that’s how it’s promoted) or care when in reality the true motive is finding your vulnerable spot by gathering sensitive information.